 Let's start with this, "EROI analysis reveals the irrationality of making those choices [between different energy systems] according to current market price, which is a human construct dependent on current demand, subsidies, taxes, and the rates at which a flow of energy is extracted from its global stock.
 At the macroeconomic level, rational policymakers would be trying to maximize total sustainable delivered well-being, which (other things being equal--which they are not) would mean maximizing the EROI of a sustainable energy system for the economy.
 The effort to use price signals to find and promote that outcome requires that the relative monetary prices of difference kinds of energy reflect their relative social costs and benefits--a project that must begin with their relative EROIs."
 (Energy as Master Resource, State of the World 2013, Eric Zencey, p 78)

 In other words, if we hope to use market forces to move society toward a sustainable energy system, then the prices of different kinds of energy will need to reflect the EROI relative to other options.
+EROI may be a consideration in the price of energy, but it is more likely affected by a variety of other factor, such as those mentioned in the previous paragraph.
 Though this hasn't happened (yet), momentum and awareness of EROI is building in nonmarkets.

 EROI is also becoming a proxy, of sort, for energy industry externalities.
 To say that using that kind of energy requires a lot of energy implies not only the cost of the energy inputs but also all of the associated externalities (emissions, environmental destruction, and so forth).